Cashew Chicken – Takeout Style (Video)

 While the chicken marinates, prepare your aromatics (mince your ginger and garlic) and set aside.
 In a separate bowl, mix the Cashew Chicken sauce and set aside.

-Because a dish like Cashew Chicken cooks so quickly, it’s important to have your ingredients prepped and ready to go so the cooking process goes smoothly!
+Because this dish cooks so quickly, it’s important to have your ingredients prepped and ready to go so the cooking process goes smoothly!

 Raw ingredients for cashew chicken in bowls on a cutting board.